I have just returned from an amazing time in Uganda where I was teaching a man how to build good strong bicycle wheels.

 I spent a day with him showing him how to dismantle the new wheels, straighten the rims and rebuild them correctly.
 We then fitted them to a bicycle to true and tension them.

-The following morning Lamek was working on the wheels of his own bicycle which had more then a quarter of the original spokes missing.
+The following morning Lamek was working on the wheels of his own bicycle which had more than a quarter of the original spokes missing.
 He did an excellent repair and his bicycle now has two good strong wheels which will serve him far better.

-I’m sure Lamek will now go on to bless many other people by providing a much needed wheel building and repair service in the Elebtong district of North Uganda.
+I’m sure Lamek will now go on to bless many other people by providing a much-needed wheel building and repair service in the Elebtong district of North Uganda.